mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Mertactor was colonized as part of a gradual spread outward rather than a grab for important resources.
 At the time there was no intent that this would be the Imperial border; Mertactor was just one more system to be claimed.
-There was no large-scale investment or government- backed settlement plan.
+There was no large-scale investment or government-backed settlement plan.
 Instead modest colony expeditions arrived over the course of many decades.
 Each found a suitable spot and began expanding, typically setting-up an agricultural or aquacultural base and exporting foodstuffs to begin recouping the enormous cost of colonization.